cneskey/clipcompress/README.md

 2. Select "Compress Image to Clipboard"
 3. The compressed image will be copied to your clipboard

-### Drag and Drop

-1. Drag any image file from your computer
-2. Drop it onto any webpage
-3. The compressed image will be copied to your clipboard

 ### Settings

 - **Quality**: Set compression quality (1-100%)